arista-channel/acws/docs/references/wireless_onboard.md

 **In light of time, we have done this for you**.
 However, we will review how Arista Access Points are onboarded through Launchpad.

-!!! tip "These steps have alreaedy been done for you!"
+!!! tip "These steps have already been done for you!"

     Arista AP serial numbers are automatically assigned to the user’s CV-CUE staging area when purchased.
 In addition, specific devices can be registered for management using the WiFi Device Registration  function, accessible from Launchpad Dashboard.

 Device registration requires both the:

 - [x] Serial Number
 - [x] Registration Key

 This information found on the back of the APs.
 Additionally, a CSV containing this information can be uploaded for bulk registration operations.